makma/fingerprintjs.com/content/blog/why-is-our-99-5-accuracy-important-for-preventing-fraud.md

 Find out how much fraud FingerprintJS Pro can prevent for your business by designing a trial with our expert team.
 [Contact us](https://fingerprintjs.com/contact-sales/) and get hands-on guidance for how to incorporate FingerprintJS Pro’s high accuracy identification into your fraud stack.

-\[1] To learn more about the methodology used to define our 99.5% identification accuracy, read [our documentation](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy).
+<i><small>[1] To learn more about the methodology used to define our 99.5% identification accuracy, read [our documentation](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy).</small></i>

-\[2] In a [fingerprinting study](https://hal.inria.fr/hal-01718234v2) from KTH Royal Institute of Technology, 33.6% of users were correctly identified.
+<i><small>[2] In a [fingerprinting study](https://hal.inria.fr/hal-01718234v2) from KTH Royal Institute of Technology, 33.6% of users were correctly identified.
 [Other studies](https://www.researchgate.net/publication/332873650_Browser_Fingerprinting_A_survey) from EFF and Inria found accuracy between 80-90%, but those studies predate current web privacy policies.
-For the purposes of this comparison, we assumed a 60% accuracy rate.
+For the purposes of this comparison, we assumed a 60% accuracy rate.</small></i>